jakobnissen/jakobnissen.github.io/posts/latency.md

 Luckily, it's quick and easy to do.

 ### 4: Write inferable code
 Get in the habit of writing inferable code.
-Use `@code_warntype` to check your code is type stable and Cthulhu.jl to debug complex type inference issues (though that is rarely necessary).
+If you're uncertain if, or why, a function is uninferable, use `@code_warntype`, or, preferably, the more featueful `@descend` from Cthulhu.jl's to investigate.
 Inferable code is faster at runtime - also after compilation - it is more debuggable, behaves more predictable and can be analysed statically.
 Don't worry - writing inferable code by default quickly becomes a habit.
 In fact, I would argue that building the habit of writing inferable code makes you a better programmer.